Vincent-the-gamer/fast-dirpy/README.md

 ### Use in command line

 > [!IMPORTANT]
-> 1. Some website listed in [Supported Websites](#supported-websites) requires Google Chrome installed for Puppeteer use.
+> Some website listed in [Supported Websites](#supported-websites) requires Google Chrome installed for Puppeteer use.
 You have to use a config file or give parameter of puppeteer executable path.
-> 2. `.m3u8` source is handled by `ffmpeg`, please download it if you want to download `.m3u8` videos.

 #### Get Direct Link